tc39/notes/es8/2017-09/sept-26.md

 RW: We're already shipping Node without `Intl` support

-YK: So you can not ship Intl, but is there possibility of shipping a different Intl to what’s specced?
+YK: So you can not ship Intl, but is there possibility of shipping a different Intl to what's specced?

 MB: When working on implementations, Unicode property escapes proposal depends on various documents; Unicode Standard, Emoji spec published by Unicode.
 ICU has its version.